 New Orleans, overall, is a place that keeps the past close.
 History is so intertwined with every day that it’s often like walking around a historical re-enactment site.

-New Orleans Plantations
+New Orleans Plantation history

 In this area of Louisiana, there used to be over 400 New Orleans plantations.
 On old maps, you can see thin strips of land containing sugar cane farms owned and run by individual families.
 Some, with more acreage, prosperity, or better management than others, survived.
 The most enduring remain as historical sites now open for tours and storytelling.
 The land of some, sold to corporations, still operates farms.